-ACT Ice Sports Federation is a new sporting organisation committed to promoting, advancing and supporting ice sports in the nation's capital.
+ACT Ice Sports Federation is an incorporated sporting organisation committed to promoting, advancing and supporting ice sports in the nation's capital.
 Its vision is to establish Canberra as Australia’s ice sports capital.

 Ice sports cooperation

 The ACT Ice Sports Federation was established as a simple partnership among the existing ice sports organisations – ACT figure skating, broomball and ice hockey associations along with the Australian Ice Hockey League's CBR Brave – in recognition of a shared desire for a modern ice sports facility in Canberra.

 ACTISF is excited by the ACT Chief Minister, Andrew Barr’s 2016 commitment to work in partnership with the federation towards achieving a facility of national and international standing.
 On latest projections of the proponents -- Pelligra Holdings and Cruachan Investments -- a new twin-sheet centre with curling sheets and a rock climbing facility -- would be ready sometime in 2025.